 Gluten-Free Recipe: Chocolate Chip & Blueberry Cookies

-As a diagnosed celiac, I've been eating gluten free for more than four years now.
-The gluten-free world has come leaps and bounds in those four years, with general awareness on the rise and more and more companies offering new gluten-free options.
+As a diagnosed celiac, I've been eating gluten free for years.
+The gluten-free world has come leaps and bounds, with general awareness on the rise and more and more companies offering new gluten-free options.
 The problem, though, is that these options are often no better than the gluten-filled versions, as they’re made with dairy, refined grains, and refined sugars.